nwrenger/smart-o-mat/README.md

 # Smart-O-Mat

 Welcome to the source code of the `Smart-o-Mat`.
-Please report any issue you encounter!
+Please report any issues you encounter!